draphonix/mcp-code-mode/README.md

 ### Core Components

 1. **The Executor Server (FastMCP)** (`src/mcp_code_mode/executor_server.py`)
-   The server exposes an `execute_code` tool backed by DSpy's sandboxed Python interpreter.
-Uses `fastmcp` to handle the MCP protocol and `dspy` for execution.
+   The server exposes an `execute_code` tool backed by a Python executor (Local or Pyodide).
+Uses `fastmcp` to handle the MCP protocol and `dspy` for execution logic.

 2. **Configuration-Driven Discovery** (`mcp_servers.json`)
    The system uses `mcp_servers.json` to explicitly configure which MCP servers to connect to.
 Loaded by `src/mcp_code_mode/mcp_manager.py`.